-If you have any queries relating to the advice in this letter please contact me on 0208 0265533 or andrew.whitehead@naturalengland.org.uk.
+If you have any queries relating to the advice in this letter please contact me on 0208 0265533 or Andrew.whitehead@naturalengland.org.uk.

-We would not expect to provide further advice on the discharge of planning conditions or obligations attached to any planning permission.
+We would be pleased to provide advice on the discharge of planning conditions or obligations attached to any planning permission to address the issues above.